 - If you have a set of dentures, a bridge, or a dental prosthesis, take it out and clean it each time you clean your mouth.
 You can keep wearing it if it fits well and doesn’t irritate your mouth.
 Take it out of your mouth while you sleep.
 If you develop any irritation, keep it out of your mouth as much as possible.

 Floss your teeth with unwaxed dental floss once daily at bedtime.
-If you have not flossed regularly before treatment, do not start flossing now.
+If you have not flossed regularly before treatment, don’t start flossing now.

 - One quart (4 cups) of water mixed with 1 teaspoon of salt and 1 teaspoon of baking soda.